wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 1.6.1 =
+* Now use web OAuth login for Dropbox!
+Best thaks to Tijs Verkoyen for his dropbox class.
+* Only Dropbox OAuth tokens are saved!
+* Check Dropbox Quota/Upload Filesize on Job run
+* fixed bug in tar with file/folder names longer than 100 chars
+* changed user capability back to '10' because working with WP lower than 3.0
+* bug fixes for old WordPress versions
+* English Text updates!
+Best thaks to Marcy Capron.
+* improvements
+* bug fixes

 = 1.6.0 =
 * new dropbox class to use all functions (download, delete, list)
 * added usefull inks in job edit page